 Can My Case Be Appealed?

 Both criminal and civil cases can be appealed.
 Either party (plaintiff or defendant) may appeal in a civil case, but except in limited circumstances, only the defendant may appeal in a criminal case.
-If a defendant is acquitted, the prosecutor may not appeal.
+If a criminal defendant is acquitted, the prosecutor may not appeal.
 Appeals generally assert (1) there was prejudicial (harmful) error; and/or (2) there was insufficient evidence for a reasonable trier of fact to reach the decision, which was thus unreasonable as a matter of law.

 How Appellate Courts Work

-There are appellate courts at both the state and federal level.
+There are appellate courts at both the state and federal levels.
 These appellate courts consist of a panel of judges, not a jury.
 Once an appeal has been filed, the case goes through several steps before a decision is made:

-- The opposing party (respondent) files a brief in response, disputing appellant’s arguments.
+- The opposing party (respondent) files a brief in response, disputing appellate arguments.
 Respondent tries to explain why the trial outcome was proper, either because there were no errors or because they did not materially affect the outcome.